What Are The Barriers to Skin Health?

 - Extrinsic aging is caused by exposure to sun, light, pollution and other insults that turn on destructive pathways in the skin that lead to aging.
 Poor lifestyle habits increase the risk of skin aging.

-How To Treat The Barriers To Skin Health?
+How To Treat Unhealthy Skin and Improve The Barriers To Skin Health?

 Your skincare regimen should contain products that target your barriers to skin health.
-The goal is to turn the barriers to attributes as seen below:
+The goal is to turn the unhealthy aspects of your skin to healthy attributes as seen below:

 Our mission at Skin type Solutions is to improve skin health globally.
 The first step to skin health is identifying which of these barriers are preventing you from having your healthiest skin.
 Tell your friends- spread the word- together let's empower the world to confront these barriers to skin health and change skin to the healthiest skin type.